TheJupiterDev/KoreUI/README.md

 ## 🚀 Features

-- 📄 Full support for JSON Schema Draft 2020-12
+- 📄 Full support for JSON Schema Draft 2020-12*
 - 🧩 Handles `if` / `then` / `else`, `allOf`, `anyOf`, `oneOf`, `$ref`, and more
 - 🧠 Live conditionals — forms change in real-time based on inputs
 - 🛠️ Built-in validation with contextual error messages
-- 🧼 Modern, dark-themed UI with PySide6
 - 🧪 Ideal for form builders, config tools, admin panels, or low-code platforms

+-# *Soon.
+When the Beta releases, it will comply.

 ---